General Electric J31

 The General Electric J31 was the first jet engine to be mass-produced in the United States.

 Design and development

-After a visit to England mid-1941, General Henry H. Arnold was so impressed by flight demonstrations of the Gloster E.28/39 jet aircraft he had witnessed that he arranged for the Power Jets W.1X turbojet engine to be shipped by air to the U.S, along with drawings for the more powerful W.2B/23 engine, so that the US could develop its own jet engine.
+After a visit to England mid-1941, General Henry H. Arnold was so impressed by flight demonstrations of the Gloster E.28/39 jet aircraft he had witnessed that he arranged for the Power Jets W.1X turbojet engine to be shipped by air to the U.S., along with drawings for the more powerful W.2B/23 engine, so that the US could develop its own jet engine.

-General Electric's extensive experience in turbocharger production made them the natural choice for producing such an engine.
+General Electric's extensive experience in turbocharger production made that firm the natural choice for producing such an engine.
 The initial prototype, the General Electric I-A, was essentially based on the W.2B/23.
 It first ran on 18 April 1942 and developed a static thrust of 1250lbf.